Mandarin Chinese Post-beginners (Level 2)

 Timeline: Starts 12 October 2023 - Ends 21 March 2024

 Lengths: 20 weeks (60 learning hours)

 This course will be taught in a small group.
-It requires a minimum of 7 and it can have up to a maximum of 12 students.
-Course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.
+It requires a minimum of 7 and it can have up to a maximum of 142 students.
+The course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.